-- (a) General.
-No person may operate a Saudi Arabian registered aircraft- - (1) At cabin pressure altitudes above 10 000 ft (3 050 m) MSL up to and including 13 000 ft (3 950 m) MSL unless the required minimum flight crew uses supplemental oxygen for that part of the flight at those altitudes more than 30 minutes duration and - (2) At cabin pressure altitudes above 13 000 ft (3 950 m) MSL unless the required minimum flight crew uses supplemental oxygen during the entire flight time at those altitudes. - (b) Pressurized cabin aircraft. - (1) No person may operate a Saudi Arabian registered aircraft with a pressurized cabin unless the aircraft has oxygen provisions that meet the requirements of GACAR §§ 91.303(n) and 91.305. - (2) When operating at flight altitudes above FL 250 (7 600 m), one flight crew member at the controls of the aircraft must at all times wear and use an oxygen mask secured, sealed, and supplying oxygen, in accordance with the following: - (i) The one flight crew member need not wear and use an oxygen mask at or below the following flight levels if each flight crew member on flightdeck duty has a quick donning type of oxygen mask that the operator has shown can be placed on the face from its ready position, properly secured, sealed, and supplying oxygen upon demand, with one hand and within 5 seconds:
+(a) General.
+No person may operate a Saudi Arabian registered aircraft-

+(1) At cabin pressure altitudes above 10 000 ft (3 050 m) MSL up to and including 13 000 ft (3 950 m) MSL unless the required minimum flight crew uses supplemental oxygen for that part of the flight at those altitudes more than 30 minutes duration and

+(2) At cabin pressure altitudes above 13 000 ft (3 950 m) MSL unless the required minimum flight crew uses supplemental oxygen during the entire flight time at those altitudes.

+(b) Pressurized cabin aircraft.

+(1) No person may operate a Saudi Arabian registered aircraft with a pressurized cabin unless the aircraft has oxygen provisions that meet the requirements of GACAR §§ 91.303(n) and 91.305.

+(2) Except as provided in paragraph (b)(3) of this section, when operating at flight altitudes above FL 250 (7 600 m), one flight crew member at the controls of the aircraft must at all times wear and use an oxygen mask secured, sealed, and supplying oxygen.

+(3) The one flight crew member need not wear and use an oxygen mask if each flight crew member on flightdeck duty has a quick donning type of oxygen mask that the operator has shown can be placed on the face from its ready position, properly secured, sealed, and supplying oxygen upon demand, with one hand and within 5 seconds and the mask can be put on without disturbing eyeglasses and without delaying the flight crew member from proceeding with his assigned emergency duties.

-- (A) For airplanes having a passenger seat configuration of more than 30 seats, excluding any required crew member seat, at or below FL 410 (12 500 m). - (B) Reserved. - (ii) Whenever a quick donning type of oxygen mask is to be used under this section, the operator must also show that the mask can be put on without disturbing eyeglasses and without delaying the flight crew member from proceeding with his assigned emergency duties.
-The oxygen mask after being put on must not prevent immediate communication between the flight crew member and other crew members over the airplane intercommunication system. - (3) Notwithstanding paragraph (b)(2) of this section, if for any reason at any time it is necessary for one flight crew member to leave his station at the controls of the airplane when operating at flight altitudes above FL 250 (7 600 m), the remaining flight crew member at the controls must put on and use his oxygen mask until the other flight crew member has returned to his duty station. - (4) Before the takeoff of a flight, each flight crew member must check his oxygen equipment to ensure that the oxygen mask is functioning, fitted properly, and connected to appropriate supply terminals, and that the oxygen supply and pressure are adequate for use. - (c) Use of portable oxygen equipment by cabin crew members.
+(4) Notwithstanding paragraphs (b)(2) and (b)(3) of this section, if for any reason at any time it is necessary for one flight crew member to leave his station at the controls of the airplane when operating at flight altitudes above FL 410 (12 500 m), the remaining flight crew member at the controls must put on and use his oxygen mask until the other flight crew member has returned to his duty station.

+(c) Use of portable oxygen equipment by cabin crew members.
 Each mask used for portable oxygen equipment must be connected to its oxygen supply.
-Above FL 250 (7 600 m), one of the following is required: - (1) Each cabin crew member must carry portable oxygen equipment with a 15-minute supply of oxygen; - (2) There must be sufficient portable oxygen equipment (including masks and spare outlets) distributed throughout the cabin so that such equipment is immediately available to each cabin crew member, regardless of his location in the cabin; or
+Above FL 250 (7 600 m), one of the following is required:

+(1) Each cabin crew member must carry portable oxygen equipment with a 15-minute supply of oxygen;

+(2) There must be sufficient portable oxygen equipment (including masks and spare outlets) distributed throughout the cabin so that such equipment is immediately available to each cabin crew member, regardless of his location in the cabin; or

-(3) There are sufficient spare outlets and masks distributed throughout the cabin to ensure immediate availability of oxygen to each cabin crew member, regardless of his location in the cabin
+(3) There are sufficient spare outlets and masks distributed throughout the cabin to ensure immediate availability of oxygen to each cabin crew member, regardless of his location in the cabin.